-- Your advisor will help you expedite the registration process. - Your advisor is your link to the latest information at FTCC. - Your advisor has information that will enhance your success. - Your advisor is a registration problem solver. - Your advisor will help keep you on track for graduation. - Your advisor will help resolve academic-related problems. - Your advisor is your best guide to campus resources. - If an advisor has not been assigned to you, contact your program area in order to be assigned an advisor. - Note: Students wishing to pursue admission to an Allied Health program should visit the Allied Health Advising Center in HTC 169 for a PreHealth Student Education Plan.
-Students wishing to pursue admission to a Nursing program should visit the Nursing Advising and Admission Center in NESC 213 for a PreHealth Student Education Plan.
+- Your advisor will help you expedite the registration process. - Your advisor is your link to the latest information at FTCC. - Your advisor has information that will enhance your success. - Your advisor is a registration problem solver. - Your advisor will help keep you on track for graduation. - Your advisor will help resolve academic-related problems. - Your advisor is your best guide to campus resources. - If an advisor has not been assigned to you, contact your program area in order to be assigned an advisor. - Note: Students wishing to pursue admission to an Allied Health or Nursing program should visit HTC 142 for a Pre-Health Student Education Plan.